Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 # Finance example for Federated Learning in Azure ML

-This is a short example where we showcase possibilities of using Azure Machine Learning(AML) for training a model for credit card fraud detection in federating learning fashion while using variety of models.
-This is common scenario for credit card companies, banks and othe similar financial institutions.
+This is a short example where we showcase possibilities of using Azure Machine Learning(AML) for training a model for credit card fraud detection in federating learning fashion.
+The example utilizes multitude of model architectures to demonstrate versatility of the proposed solution.
+We have chosen this scenario because we believe it is very common for credit card companies, banks and other similar financial institutions.

-:warning: This is an example for demonstration purposes only and the authors of this repository do not take any responsibility for loss or harm made by its usage
+:warning: This is an example for demonstration purposes only and the authors of this repository do not take any responsibility for loss or harm made by its usage.

 > To make setup of this example easier we will only provision an _open_ setup.
 Do not upload sensitive data to it!